 Dr. Cruz Zuniga first joined The Catholic University of America faculty in 2006 as an Assistant Professor and taught Economic courses on both the undergraduate and graduate levels.
-From 2009 to 2011, Dr. Cruz-Zuniga held the position of General Manager at The Royal Flowers Group and Director of Finance and Administration at One World Telecom in Miami, FL.
+From 2009 to 2011, she held the positions of General Manager at The Royal Flowers Group and Director of Finance and Administration at One World Telecom in Miami, FL.
 Dr. Cruz Zuniga returned to The Catholic University of America in 2012.
-She is currently involved in seeking grants, serving as Academic Advisor for thesis of master students at the Integral Economic Development Management program as well as teaching Economic courses to undergraduate and graduate students.
+She is currently involved in teaching at the undergraduate and graduate levels and in directing the Integral Economic Development masters programs.
 Dr. Cruz Zuniga has also held appointments at Western Michigan University and has previously worked in private companies in Ecuador.

 One theme in her current research explores the effects of dollarization in developing economies.
 In addition, she also examines the effects of international monetary shocks in economic growth.
-Another theme of her current research is how integral economic development can be reached through development initiatives that include microfinance and workers’ training.
-Her earlier work has been published in economic journals and includes research on remittances and international transmission.
+Another theme of her current research is how integral economic development can be reached through development initiatives that include microfinance, health, education, capacity strengthening, and workers’ training.
+Her work has been published in economic journals and includes research on remittances and international transmission.

-Dr. Cruz Zuniga has presented her work in various economic conferences including the Southern Economics Conference, the Midwest Economics Conference, and the Federal Reserve of St. Louis-Missouri Economics Conference.
-She has also presented at the Commission on the Status of Women, a division of the United Nations in New York.
+Dr. Cruz Zuniga has presented her work in various economic conferences including the Southern Economics Conference, the Midwest Economics Conference, the Western Economic Association International, and the Federal Reserve of St. Louis-Missouri Economics Conference.
+She has also presented at the Commission on the Status of Women, a division of the United Nations in New York, and at the General Consultative Status of United Nations Economic and Social Council (ECOSOC) High-Level Political Forum.

 Dr. Cruz Zuniga obtained her Ph.D. in Economics from Western Michigan University.
 She also holds a M.A. in Economics from Western Michigan University and a B.A. in Economics from The Pontifical Catholic University of Ecuador.